riteshkhatri08/ConcurrencyCore/README.md

 ## Learning Concurrency Core Principles
 Course and Images by Simon Roberts on Oreilly ! - [LINK](https://learning.oreilly.com/live-events/concurrent-programming-core-concepts/0642572008523/)

+Analogy used for below examples
+-
+Imagine a cpu as a human working in a corporate working on multiple tasks.

 Context Swtiching
 -
 When one task is blocked computer can switch to another task and comeback later to the previous task